By Gaby Dufresne-Cyr, CBT-FLE

 Will this actually make things safer?

 Kilsdonk, the president of the Order of Veterinarians, thinks so.
 She said there has been a "major improvement" in how governments tackle the question of dangerous dogs.
-Here you need to read the sentence properly.
-The sentence talks about the government's actions, not an actual decrease in dog bites "there has been a "major improvement" in how governments tackle the question of dangerous dogs." translates to We, as bureaucrats, are doing good, but dogs still bite.
+Here, you need to read the sentence properly.
+The sentence talks about the government's actions, not an actual decrease in dog bites: "There has been a "major improvement" in how governments tackle the question of dangerous dogs." this translates to We, as bureaucrats, are doing good, but dogs still bite.
 All this political nonsense will do is build a data bank on dog bites.